NikZprojects/CWC/README.md

 # CWC

-Cook with chemistry webiste, hosted on PythonAnywhere.
+# Cook with chemistry website, hosted on PythonAnywhere.

-This reposititory contains wesbite data and functionality.
+#This repository contains website data and functionality.